On-Page SEO Tactics For WordPress: A Step By Step Guide

 <h1> Here goes the heading </h1>

-In a WordPress visual editor, it is very convenient to give heading tags.
+In a WordPress visual editor, you can readily choose your heading tags.
 You can opt for an h1 tag for the main heading and an h2 for the subheading and so on.

 7. Add alt tags for images

 For any image on your website, two things are a must.

 On a WordPress site, it is quite easy to set these up in the media library.